timabell/FakeCosmosDb/README.md

 ## Current Status

-This project is under active development with several features implemented and others still in progress:

 - ✅ In-memory document storage with container support
 - ✅ SQL query parsing for basic SELECT, WHERE, and ORDER BY operations
 - ✅ Support for common SQL functions (CONTAINS, STARTSWITH, etc.)